 Yes, yes you may.
 The Instant Pot is perfect for feeding guests.
 Sure, it isn’t fancy so its not really the best option for when you want to impress with your kitchen mastery, but when you’re having good friends over and want to get all of the prep done ahead of time so that you can actually socialize, Instant Pot is incredibly convenient.

-Which Instant Pot can you use?
+Which Instant Pot to use?

 For this recipe you can use either an 8 quart or 6 quart Instant Pot!
 This recipe utilizes the sauté feature which the newer versions all have but some of the earliest ones don’t.